HaoWang95/selftaught-note/Spring/spring-security.md

 >curl user:generated_password http://localhost:8081/test
 ```

-#### Set our specified route under protection and set public routes available to everyone.
+#### Set our specified routes under protection and set public routes available to everyone.
 Now we set our test endpoint being public to everyone, and create a new endpoint called greeting and set it to be authenticated.
 Create a new endpoint greeting.
 ```Java